animeshrdso/Leaf_Recognition_RealLifeProblem/README.md

 * Loading of the dataset which contains train and test folders which contains images of 185 different classes.
 * Stacking of all the images using their path by os for both train and test data.
 * Getting features and labels in this created data for both train and test.
-* Running the function inception_block and DeceptiNet built from scratch.
+* Running the function inception_block and DeceptiNet.
 * Compiling and fitting of our model to get the scores.

 # How to use